radxa-build/rock-pi-s/README.md

 A collection of auto-generated images for Rock Pi S.

-* Armbian images will have name started with `Armbian`.
+* Armbian image will have name started with `Armbian`.
+* Radxa debos image will have name started with the board name.
 * Legacy Radxa debos image can be found [here](https://github.com/radxa/rock-pi-s-images-released/releases).

 ## Where can I download the image?